 Budget 2017-18 Changes to Personal Income Tax

-- Personal Income Tax rates will be reduced in two half-point increments effective July 1, 2017 and July 1, 2019 to foster greater productivity and investment within the provincial economy.
+- Personal Income Tax rates were reduced by a half point effective July 1, 2017 to foster greater productivity and investment within the provincial economy.

 - Credits for post-secondary tuition fees and education amounts are eliminated effective July 1, 2017.

 - The Employee’s Tools Tax Credit is eliminated for the 2017 taxation year.